maanadoona/ATMController/README.md

 # ATMcontroller

-## Introduction

 * This program is a test project for checking personal coding skill.
 It's not a commercial program.

+## Introduction

-AMTcontroller is a virtual banking class for checking card insertion, pincode and choosing account and getting balance, deposit and withdraw.
+* AMTcontroller is a virtual banking class for checking card insertion, pincode and choosing account and getting balance, deposit and withdraw.

-The Process follows below steps.
+* The Process follows below steps.

 ```bash
 Insert Card => PIN number => Select Account => See Balance/Deposit/Withdraw
 ```
+** If Card is rejected, You need to start from step 1 again.

 #### Step 1) Insert Card
 At first, You need to call the function of ```InsertCard``` with status value 'insert or not' when the card is inserted or rejected.